CAREER AND EXPERIENCE

 Todd's prior experience and qualifications include:

 Led communications and outreach at a statewide agency devoted to land conservation and outdoor recreation.

-Served as marketing and communications director at a flagship public research university with 28,000 students.
+Served as marketing and communications director at a flagship public research university with 28,000 students, and as associate vice president of marketing communications for a Jesuit university with a mission of service to others and social justice.

 Served on an ADA review task force on information technology accessibility and on the advisory board for the Osher Lifelong Learning Institute.